AdrianAntico/AutoQuant/README.md

 If you're having still having trouble installing, see if this issue helps you out:

 ![Issue #19](https://github.com/AdrianAntico/RemixAutoML/issues/19)

-# RemixAutoML
-> This is a collection of functions that I have made to speed up machine learning and to ensure high quality modeling results and output are generated.
-They are great at establishing solid baselines that are extremely challenging to beat using alternative methods (if at all). **They are intended to make the development cycle fast and robust, along with making operationalizing quick and easy, with low latency model scoring.**

-You can contact me via <a href="https://www.linkedin.com/in/adrian-antico/" target="_blank">LinkedIn</a> for any questions about the package.
-If you want to be a contributer, contact me via LinkedIn email.

 ## RemixAutoML Blogs:
 [AutoML Frameworks in R & Python](https://iamnagdev.com/2020/04/01/automl-frameworks-in-r-python/)